 The Signature Sleep 12”, Simmons Comforpedic and Sealy Optimum Inspiration had ratings of 78%, 77% and 77%, respectively, with reviewers generally praising comfort, but complaining of costs (Sealy and Simmons), durability, or service issues.

-Overview of Memory Foam Mattress Ratings
+Summary of Memory Foam Mattress Ratings

 The collection of diverse mattress brands compared in this article highlight some interesting trends, namely that the more expensive big-name brands don’t necessarily offer high quality or better owner satisfaction than mid-range models.
 The two best-rated beds both come from online retailers and are priced in the middle-range for this category, while even the low-end beds scored fairly well with shoppers.

 If you are shopping for a memory foam mattress this year, it might be wise to consider looking beyond the local mattress store and to compare the actual value and satisfaction potential when researching products, not just the brand names.
 More retailers offering their products online and shipping innovations have made internet mattress shopping a convenient option.
-If you can’t find a good mattress, you aren’t looking hard enough.